theta360developers/plugin-guide/docs/fisheye.md

 #### 3 Shot Mode

+Press the Wi-Fi button on the side of the camera to get the camera into 3 shot mode.

+**WARNING: If you press the Wi-Fi button for more than a second, the plug-in may not work properly.
+Press the Wi-Fi button on the side of the camera firmly and release it quickly.**

-In 3 shot mode, the Wi-Fi LED will be magenta and flashing faster compared to when the camera is in still image mode..
+In 3 shot mode, the Wi-Fi LED will be magenta and flashing faster compared to when the camera is in still image mode.

 ![](img/dualfish/bracketing-led.png)